All Episodes

 So I, as an amateur, always say, why not just do the right thing?

-You're gonna get blamed for it anyway.
+You're going to get blamed for it anyway.

 Why not stand up for your principles?